kawansoft/SympleGit-Java/README.md

 - `${1}`: A list of method names, each potentially with self-descriptive parameters, separated by commas.
 - `${2}`: The intended purpose of the class.

 Moreover, the prompt included source code from SympleGit, which enabled GPT-4 to efficiently produce contextually relevant new code.
-(Note: Only GPT-4 is supported; the prompt has not been tested with GPT-3.5 or other AI providers.)
+(Note: Only GPT-4 is supported; the prompt will not work correctly with GPT-3.5 and has not been test with other AI providers.)

 For illustration purposes, the template below was employed to generate the `GitRepo` class.
-To keep it simple, the actual source code of the referenced classes has been omitted from this prompt (full prompt [URL](https://github.com/kawansoft/SympleGit-Java/blob/master/src/main/resources/templates/facilitator_prompt_template.txt)):
+To keep it simple, the actual source code of the referenced classes has been omitted from this prompt (full prompt [URL](https://www.symplegit.com/rest/soft/v1.0/templates/facilitator_prompt_template.txt)):

 ```bash
 You are a Java expert and a Git expert, world class.